 A practical move towards sleeping better is by getting an excellent mattress.
 If your mattress is sagging or if you are experiencing back pains, it is time to replace it.

 However, shopping can be confusing.
 There are many kinds available – latex, memory foam, water beds, innerspring, adjustable base, and memory foam gel mattress.

 According to the International Sleep Products Association (ISPA), consumers expect to keep a mattress for an average of 8.9 years.
 And 96% are convinced that comfort and support are the most important considerations in buying a mattress.

-The right mattress is a health investment.
+The right bed base and mattress is a health investment.
 How do you know which one is most suitable for you?